 Fairhaven Park and the nearby Hundred Acre Wood have been a Wild Whatcom stomping ground for years now.
 The diverse landscape, thick sword ferns, and wise cedars make one forget their proximity to town.
 Expect a full day of hiking, playing games, honing our awareness to the natural world, and learning to work together as a group.

-Drop-off and Pick-up: From I-5, take exit 250 (Old Fairhaven Parkway) and head west to Chuckanut Drive.
+Drop-off and Pick-up: From I-5 take exit 250 and drive west on Old Fairhaven Parkway to Chuckanut Drive.
 Turn left and follow Chuckanut Drive to the Fairhaven Park entrance.
 Turn right into the first parking lot.
 Map.

 Wow!
 Where do we begin?
 There is just so much to do at Clayton Beach!
 Right off of Chuckanut Drive, there are forests to explore, fossils to find, rocks to climb, giant hills of sand to play on, plus all the awesome plants and animals that call this area home.
 Where we go and what we do is determined by our curiosity.

-Drop-off and Pick-up: From I-5 take exit 250 (Old Fairhaven Parkway) and head west.
-Turn left onto Chuckanut Drive and head south to Larrabee State Park (approx. 5.5 miles).
+Drop-off and Pick-up: From I-5 take exit 250 and drive west on Old Fairhaven Parkway to Chuckanut Drive.
+Turn left and head south to Larrabee State Park (approx. 5.5 miles).
 The parking lot for Clayton Beach is a short distance past the main Larrabee State Park entrance on your left.
 Map.